menu

 Demographics

-The per capita income in Ackworth in 2022 was $38,847, which is upper middle income relative to Iowa and the nation.
-This equates to an annual income of $155,388 for a family of four.
+The per capita income in Ackworth in 2022 was $43,057, which is wealthy relative to Iowa, and upper middle income relative to the rest of the US.
+This equates to an annual income of $172,228 for a family of four.
 However, Ackworth contains both very wealthy and poor people as well.

-Ackworth also has one of the higher rates of people living in poverty in the nation, with 31.13% of its population below the federal poverty line.
+Ackworth is a very ethnically-diverse city.
 The people who call Ackworth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ackworth residents report their race to be White.
-Important ancestries of people in Ackworth include German, Irish, English, Scottish, and Dutch.
+Important ancestries of people in Ackworth include German, Irish, English, Scottish, and Norwegian.

 The most common language spoken in Ackworth is English.
 Other important languages spoken here include Spanish and Pacific Island languages.